dragonpilee/medisage/README.md

    pip install -r requirements.txt
    ```

+3. Ensure you have an NVIDIA RTX GPU and the latest [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) installed for optimal performance.

-3. Run the application:
+4. Run the application:
    ```bash
    python app.py
    ```

-4. Open your browser and navigate to [http://localhost:5000](http://localhost:5000)
+5. Open your browser and navigate to [http://localhost:5000](http://localhost:5000)

 ---